GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

 \paragraph*{Update rules} During the agglomerative process, the interaction between adjacent clusters has to be properly updated and recomputed, as shown in Algorithm \ref{main_alg}.
 An efficient way of implementing these updates can be achieved by representing the agglomeration as a sequence of \emph{edge contractions} in the graph.
-Given a graph $\mathcal{G}(V,E,\cost)$ and a clustering $\Pi$, we define the associated \emph{contracted graph} $\tilde{\mathcal{G}}_\Pi(\tilde{V}, \tilde{E}, \tilde{\cost})$, such that there exists exactly one representative $|\tilde{V} \cap S| = 1$ for every cluster $S \in \Pi$ .
-Edges in $\tilde{E}$ represent adjacency-relationships between clusters and the signed edge weights $\tilde{\cost}_e$ are given by inter-cluster interactions $\tilde{\cost}(e_{uv})=\interact_{S_u,S_v}$.
-For the linkage criteria tested in this work, when two clusters $S_u$ and $S_v$ are merged, the interactions between the new cluster $S_u \cup S_v$ and each of its neighbors depend only on the previous interactions involving $S_u$ and $S_v$.
+Given a graph $\mathcal{G}(V,E,\cost)$ and a clustering $\Pi$, we define the associated \emph{contracted graph} $\tilde{\mathcal{G}}_\Pi(\tilde{V}, \tilde{E}, \tilde{\cost})$, such that there exists exactly one representative node $|\tilde{V} \cap S| = 1$ for every cluster $S \in \Pi$ .
+Edges in $\tilde{E}$ represent adjacency-relationships between clusters and the signed edge weights $\tilde{\cost}_e$ are given by inter-cluster interactions $\tilde{\cost}(e_{uv})=\interact_{S_u \cup S_v}$, where $S_u$ denotes the clustering including node $u$.
+For the linkage criteria tested in this article, when two clusters $S_u$ and $S_v$ are merged, the interactions between the new cluster $S_u \cup S_v$ and each of its neighbors depend only on the previous interactions involving $S_u$ and $S_v$.
 Thus, we can recompute these interactions by using an \emph{update rule} $f$ that does not involve any loop over the edges of the original graph $\mathcal{G}$: